 In our effort to be as transparent as possible, and in response to requests from our community, we have made the following dashboards easily available for public view.
-We believe this action reflects our continued effort to achieve our values of diversity, innovation, integrity, service, stewardship and teamwork.
+We believe this action reflects our continued effort to achieve our values of innovation, integrity, service, stewardship and teamwork.
 These interactive dashboards show data related to incidents and calls for service, allowing the community to be more informed.
 We will continue to work with our community to provide a safe and empowered learning environment.
 We invite UT community members to view the following information.

 UTPD's priority is the safety of our community.
 Our officers often respond to calls initiated by hospital staff at Dell Seton Medical Center (1500 Red River St.), a Level 1 Trauma Center that provides medical care to 11 surrounding counties.
 These calls regularly include: Police Officer Emergency Detention (POED), Criminal Trespass, Assault, and assisting outside law enforcement agencies.

 Areas west of campus are in Austin Police Department's jurisdiction, however, UTPD officers often respond to support APD during incidents.
 When UTPD responds, data for those calls are captured in this dashboard, but does not capture the totality of all incidents that have occurred in that area.

 All media inquiries should be directed to email@example.com

 Each table within the dashboard is interactive and clickable.
 The date parameter is set and unable to be manipulated as this dashboard was created to provide data comparison tables over hours, days, weeks, months, and years.

 An "Incident" is any occurrence requiring an officer to respond – Not all incidents are criminal offenses.
 Click here to see UTPD’s Use of Force Policy in full.